bytecod3/ear-tag/README.md

 By monitoring the value of this acceleration, we can be able to set a threshold that we then check to determine if there is a sudden upsurge of activity.

+## Real Time animal tracking with GPS
+To track the animal in real time we emply a NEO6M GPS module that read the GPS location data.
+The data read from GPS is:
+- latitude
+- longitude
+- day
+- month
+- year
+- minute
+- second

+This data is then packaged into a packet to make it easier for transmission.
+The GPS is read at a frequency defined by the DATA_UPDATE frequency value.

 ## Schematics